Meet Mark Mowry

 I also started playing the drums in the high school orchestra, and that came in pretty handy for me later.
 Even though I was an English major at Black Hills State University, my drumming ability allowed me a spot with the Black Hills Gold Troupe, and I got to tour Northern Europe along with my new wife, Paula Sack from Onida.
 BH Gold even got to play for Governor Bill Janklow at the Governor’s Banquet that spring.

-In the fall of 1986, Paula started talking about Jesus all the time, and at first I thought perhaps I’d finally driven her ‘over the edge’ with my lifestyle.
-However, in time I could clearly see that she had found something in life more significant than anything I’d been doing, and when she asked me one day if I’d like to have Jesus become LORD and Savior, I said, “Sure; why not?”
-That changed everything!
+In the fall of 1986, Paula started talking about Jesus all the time.
+Soon, I could clearly see that she had found something in life more significant than anything I’d been doing.
+I then also chose to make Jesus LORD and Savior- that changed everything!

 It was never a very steady or easy existence, bouncing back and forth between India and South Dakota.
 During those times back in South Dakota, I earned my professional credentials as a secondary Language Arts instructor while working in a facility for adjudicated youth.